Bangkok for Digital Nomads

 Not many businesses in Thailand accept card payments, but every single business including street vendors accept payment by QR code.
 They will show you a QR code that you scan with your bank's app, and what this does is setup a direct transfer.
 There is no fee to you or to the recipient, so you can pay any amount to anybody in this way.

 Furthermore, withdrawing cash from your Thai bank's ATMs is free of charge, and if you're with a major bank you'll find them all over the place.
-Using another bank's ATM incurs a small fee, but the amount is negligible.
+Using another bank's ATM incurs a small fee but the amount is negligible.

 In short, if you're able to get a Thai bank account then you'll find paying for things to be really easy, you'll rarely have to pay with cash as you can pay for everything using your phone, ATM withdrawals are free, and you can even do cardless ATM withdrawals.
-If you can't get a Thai bank acccount, then you'll be mostly paying with cash, and you'll pay each time you withdraw from an ATM.
+If you can't get a Thai bank account, then you'll be mostly paying with cash, and you'll pay each time you withdraw from an ATM.

 Getting around Bangkok